The Belgian EU presidency for Culture programme

 Events

-Empowering the Cultural and Creative Sectors in Data-Driven Audience Engagement – February 8 to 9, 2024
+Empowering the Cultural and Creative Sectors in Data-Driven Audience Development – February 8 to 9, 2024

 Unity in Diversity?
 Culture, Heritage and Identity in Europe – April 15 to 17, 2024

-From April 15 to 17, a meeting of high-ranking professionals from renowned European cultural and heritage institutions, policymakers from the EU member states and EU institutions, and the European cultural sector will take place in Antwerp.
+On 15 and 16 April, a meeting of high-ranking professionals from renowned European cultural and heritage institutions, policymakers from the EU member states and EU institutions, and the European cultural sector will take place in Antwerp.
+After the conference, the meeting of the EU and Cultural Heritage Reflection Group takes place on April 17th.

-The aim of the conference is to delve deeper into the complex connections between the concepts of culture, heritage, and identity within Europe.
-By fostering an open and stimulating debate, together with the Flanders Heritage Agency, we aim to discuss the versatility of these concepts and map out the connections between them.
-Central to these discussions is the question of how culture and heritage contribute to the formation and expression of identity, and which challenges and opportunities this poses.
+The objective of the conference will be to explore together in greater depth the complex relationship between the concepts of culture, heritage and European identity.
+By fostering an open and stimulating debate, the Belgian Presidency is aiming to discuss the diversity of these concepts and explore the interconnections between them.
+Central to these discussions will be the question of the role of culture and heritage in the formation and expression of European identity, and which challenges and opportunities are associated with it.

-Informal Ministerial Working Dinner on European Culture and Identity – May 13, 2024
+Informal Working Dinner of EU Culture Ministers on Culture and Identity in Europe – May 13, 2024

-These discussions will build on the conversations and outcomes of the conference ‘Unity in Diversity?
-Culture, Heritage and Identity in Europe’.
-The purpose of this meeting is to engage in an open debate about the role and contribution of culture and heritage in the discourse of identity on a ministerial level.
+At this meeting, they will build on the conversations that emerged from the conference 'Unity in Diversity?
+Culture, Heritage and Identity in Europe' on 15 and 16 April.
+The main objective of this dinner is to have an open debate on the role and contribution of culture and heritage in the European identity discourse.